w3b3d3v/kitdot-payment-features-grant/applications/kitdot.md

 Throughout development, we maintain close collaboration with key ecosystem partners to ensure seamless integration:
 - Worked with MetaMask DevRels to ensure Web3Auth compatibility with Passet Hub
 - We are going to reach out to DotConnect, ReactiveDot, Polkadot UI, and Dedot core developers to build frontends using their tools and resources.
+- We already have a channel of contact with thirdweb and we are going to reach out to Pimlico and Biconomy to discuss Asset Hub Integration on their infrastructure.

 ### Ecosystem Fit